DutchmeatNL/google-homepage/readme.md

 This is an exercise in which I try to recreate the Google Homepage.
-It is part of The Odin Project curriculum.
+It is part of 'The Odin Project' curriculum.